 For infant baptism, in order to indicate commitment to raise your children in the Catholic faith, parents are asked to participate in baptismal preparation sessions, be a registered parishioner for three months, and have regular Mass attendance.

 Please contact the parish office to register for the baptismal preparation sessions and schedule the baptism.

 Infant baptisms are celebrated on the first Sunday of the month.

 Any Catholic couple or Catholic man or Catholic woman who is a registered member of St. John the Evangelist parish for at least three months and has consistent Mass attendance is entitled to have their children baptized here.

-Any non-Catholic couple or single parent who wants to have their child baptized Catholic must also have completed the RCIA class and have been received into the Church before the baptism is performed.
+Any non-Catholic couple or single parent who wants to have their child baptized Catholic needs to meet with the Pastor before proceeding with baptism prep.

 All baptisms will be done by our parish priests or deacons unless the Pastor gives a delegation to a visiting Catholic priest or deacon to perform the Sacrament of Baptism.

 All Baptisms of children ages newborn to age 2 will take place during a Sunday liturgy, with exceptions being approved by the Pastor.